2i2c-org/docs/admin/howto/environment/update-community-image.md

-# Update a community-maintained upstream image (recommended)
+# Re-use and modify a community-maintained image for your hub (recommended)

 This instructional guide shows you how to add packages to a community-maintained upstream image.
 In this example, we add the [Python package `xarray`](https://docs.xarray.dev/en/stable/) to the [`jupyter/scipy-notebook` image](https://jupyter-docker-stacks.readthedocs.io/en/latest/index.html) maintained by the [Jupyter Docker Stacks](https://jupyter-docker-stacks.readthedocs.io/en/latest/index.html) community.